Postage

 printing technology

-In 2021, the Postal Service released several stamps that highlighted stamp printing technologies.
+The Postal Service releases several stamps each year that highlight innovative stamp printing technologies.

 People once had to pay for the postage on the letters they received.
 That resulted in a lot of mail being returned because the recipient didn't want to spend the money.
 Prepaid postage stamps, introduced in 1847, solved this problem.